CamaraLab/EPN_Classifier/README.md

 EPNClassifier
 ================

-EPNClassifier is able to assign ependymal tumors profiled by transcriptomic techniques into distinct subgroups.
-This method is based on gene set enrichment analysis and utilizes pre-determined gene signatures to calculate a running sum statistic and p-value.
-Significant p-values can be used to classify EPN tumors into their most-likely molecular subgroup and PFA tumors can be further classified into subtypes (PFA_1 and PFA_2).
+EPNClassifier assigns ependymal tumors profiled by bulk transcriptomics (RNA-seq or microarrays) into molecular subgroups from [*Pajtler K.W. et al., Cancer Cell 27 (2015)*](https://www.sciencedirect.com/science/article/pii/S153561081500135X?via%3Dihub) and [*Pajtler K.W. et al., Acta Neuropathol 136 (2018)*](https://link.springer.com/article/10.1007/s00401-018-1877-0).
+It is based on gene set enrichment analysis of pre-determined gene signatures.
+Significant p-values can be used to classify EPN tumors into their most-likely molecular subgroup.
+PFA tumors can be further classified into subtypes (PFA_1 and PFA_2).
+The training error of EPNClassifier is 1.4% and its test error across platforms is estimated to be <7%.
+More information abot EPNClassifier can be found in:

+- Aubin R.\*, Troisi E. C.\*, Alghalith A. N., Nasrallah M. P., Santi M., and Camara P. G., *"Cell Ecosystem and Signaling Pathways of Primary and Metastatic
+Pediatric Posterior Fossa Ependymoma"*.
+Submitted.

 Installation
 -----------------